-3.5.1 No Action Alternative
+3.4.3.1 No Action Alternative

 The NAA assumes that no actions would be taken by the Federal Government to address the problems identified by the study.
-Consequently, the NAA would not reduce damages from storm surge inundation (flooding).
+Consequently, the NAA would not reduce damages from coastal storm surge inundation (flooding).
 Although this alternative would not accomplish the purpose of this study, it must always be included in the analysis and can serve several purposes.
 The NAA will be used as a benchmark, enabling decision makers to compare the magnitude of economic, environmental, and social effects of the actionable alternatives.
 The NAA will lead to the FWOP condition in this study.
+The following paragraphs highlight key assumptions for the NAA condition.

-3.5.2 Structural Alternatives
+3.4.3.2 Structural Alternatives